Robust Resilient Signal Reconstruction under Adversarial Attacks: Reconstruction with Inexact Support Knowledge

 Even though, the constrained least square reconstruction described in the previous section provides guaranteed bound on the reconstruction error, it is impractical due to the exact knowledge assumption on the support estimation.
 Exact support knowledge alludes to a perfect localization oracle which is not possible, or extremely challenging at best, from a practical standpoint.
 Thus, it is imperative to understand the effect of the imperfection of the localization oracle on the reconstruction error bound.
 The goal of this section is to re-examine the constrained least square reconstruction with uncertain localization information.

-For the unknown support $\mathcal{T}=\supp(\mathbf{e})$, let the vector $\mathbf{q}$ be an indicator of $\mathcal{T}^c$ and defined element-wise as:
+For the unknown support $T=\supp(\mathbf{e})$, let the vector $\mathbf{q}$ be an indicator of $T$ and defined element-wise as:

-Suppose the localization oracle gives an estimated support $\hat{\mathcal{T}}$, with $\hat{\mathbf{q}}$ similarly defined, the following uncertainty model is used:
+Suppose the localization oracle gives an estimated support $\hat{T}$, with $\hat{\mathbf{q}}$ similarly defined, the following uncertainty model is used:

 where $\epsilon_i$ is a Bernoulli random variable with mean $\mathbf{p}_i$ whose estimate is given by the \emph{true positive} rate from the localization ROC statistic.
-Each $\bs{\epsilon}_i\sim B(1,\mathbf{p}_i)$ captures the agreement between the estimated and actual support as
+Each $\bs{\epsilon}_i\sim B(1,\mathbf{p}_i)$ models the mismatch between the estimated and actual support as

 Consequently, the estimation error is characterized by

 Clearly, $\sum_{i=1}^m{\bs{\epsilon}_i} = m - \abs{\supp(\tilde{\mathbf{q}})}$ and is poisson-binomially distributed.
 Let $\mathbf{r}\in\mathbb{R}^{m+1}$ be a vector whose elements correspond to the probability mass function of $\sum_{i=1}^m{\bs{\epsilon}_i}$, i.e,